iwangbowen/UI-Builder/docs/APP-CHANGELOG.md

 ### Changed
-- Refer to a "change log" instead of a "CHANGELOG" throughout the site to differentiate between the file and the purpose of the file — the logging of changes.
+- Refer to a "change log" instead of a "CHANGELOG" throughout the site to differentiate between the file and the purpose of the file â€” the logging of changes.

 ### Removed